YuqiHuai/SORA-SVL/README.md

 2. Clone the project
 3. Download assets needed from [Google Drive](https://drive.google.com/drive/folders/1bv02d29z4lSB9SWzCBTUt0GjAb876oSR?usp=sharing) and unzip them in `server/assets`. (preview, maps, plugins, vehicles, hdmaps)
 > Since the compressed file for entire maps directory is too large, you will have to manually download map asset individually from the Google Drive folder.
 > Also, when downloading individual asset file, make sure there is no file extension.
 Google sometimes automatically adds ".zip" to the end, make sure to remove this from the filename.
+See https://github.com/YuqiHuai/SORA-SVL/issues/33#issuecomment-1429161897
 >
 > UPDATE 2022-06-30: WISE provides geojson for some of the maps.
 To access those geojson, download `geojson.json` from Google Drive, and then import them into MongoDB.